Technical Analysis

 Daily Price Outlook

-Impact of US Economic Data and Fed Policy on USD Strength and USD/CAD Pair
+Impact of US Economic Data and Fed Policy on USD/CAD Pair

 USD/CAD Price Chart - Source: Tradingview